+If you want another user to have access only to your system but not to setup, set a user's password.
 Using user's password to enter Setup allows a user to access only the "User Password" option that appears on the main screen.
 Access to all other options is denied.
 To set, confirm, verify, disable or delete a user's password, follow the procedures described in the section "Supervisor Password".
-If you forget your password, refer to the procedure described in the same section.